raywo/MMM-PublicTransportHafas/README.md

 ### Customizing the color for delays

-Beside the departure time a small figure displays the delay as reported by the transport provider.
+Alongside the departure time a small figure displays the delay as reported by the transport provider.

 ![Time with delay](img/time_with_delay.png) ![Time without delay](img/time_without_delay.png)